mpod/kernel-playground/README.md

 Sensor in normal mode periodically cycles between standby and measurement periods.
 Measurements are stored in registries from `0xF7` to `0xFC`.
 Subsequent runs of `i2cdump` shows that values in those registries are changing over time.
-More information about registries can be found in In [BMP280 documentation](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BMP280-DS001-12.pdf).
+More information about BMP280 registries can be found in [BMP280 documentation](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BMP280-DS001-12.pdf).